sunfishcode/wasm-reference-manual/WebAssembly.md

 One value for each return [type] in the function signature in reverse order is popped from the value stack.
 If the function execution was prompted by a [call instruction][L], these values are provided as the call's return values.
-Otherwise, they are provided to the embedding environment.
+Otherwise, they are provided to the [embedding environment].

 Text Format